-To evaluate the performance of QFS on ingest and query workloads we have extended the entity extraction benchmark Lextrac [9].
+To evaluate the performance of QFS on ingest and query workloads we have extended the entity extraction benchmark Lextrac [13].
 The benchmark stresses the novel aspects of QFS by the extensive use of links to express relationships among objects, and by the storage and retrieval of searchable metadata attached to links and files.

 In its original form, Lextrac processes files in a multistage analysis pipeline.
 Each stage appends newly derived metadata to the analyzed file, such as entities and proximity scores between entities, so it is available to the next stage along with the original content.
-At the end the metadata part of each file is stored in a relational database along with references to the corresponding files.
-Thus, the result of the original Lextrac is a system of Traditional Architecture.
-When the Reuters News corpus sample data set is fully ingested, Lextrac has created roughly 540,000 entities for 4000 news document files and 59.5 million entities for 450,000 news document files.
-In comparison, the most recent SDSS data release [33] contains 59 million objects.
+At the final stage of processing, the appended parts of each file containing the metadata is parsed and stored in a relational database, along with references to the corresponding files.
+Thus, the arrangement of the original Lextrac is a system of Traditional Architecture.